Rhodesian Special Air Service

-C Squadron, Special Air Service Regiment was formed during the Malayan Emergency by volunteers from Rhodesia.
+C Squadron, SAS Regiment was formed during the Malayan Emergency by volunteers from Rhodesia.
 It was disbanded in 1953 and became the nucleus of "C" Squadron (Rhodesian) Special Air Service, operational from 1961.
 In June 1978 "C" Squadron (Rhodesian) Special Air Service became 1 (Rhodesian) Special Air Service Regiment until Rhodesia became Zimbabwe in 1980.

 Formation

-During the Malayan campaign (1951–1953), a group of men from Southern Rhodesia volunteered to go to Malaya and were initially known as "The Far East Volunteer Group" later to become the Malayan Scouts.
-While in Malaya, they became "C" Squadron (Malayan Scouts) of the already formed "A", "B" Squadron of the British SAS.
-When "C" Squadron concluded their tour of duty they came back to Southern Rhodesia and the unit was disbanded.
+During the Malayan Emergency (1951–1953), a group of men from Southern Rhodesia volunteered to go to Malaya and were initially known as "The Far East Volunteer Group" later to become the Malayan Scouts.
+While in Malaya, they were renamed as "C" Squadron (Malayan Scouts).
+When British 22 SAS was officially named as British unit at the end of 1951, with its "A", "B" Squadrons, the Rhodesian contingent was renamed C (Rhodesia) Squadron 22 SAS.
+When "C" Squadron concluded their tour of duty in March 1953, they came back to Southern Rhodesia and the unit was disbanded.

 Re-formation in Rhodesia

 The formation of the Rhodesian SAS goes back to November 1959 when it was decided in the Federal Assembly to form a Parachute Evaluation Detachment to examine the practicalities of military parachuting and parachute training in the Federation of Rhodesia and Nyasaland, with a view to the possible formation of an airborne unit.
 This was announced by the then Federal Minister of Defence John Moore Caldicott, but it was Sir Roy Welensky who was the reported driving force behind the reforming of what was to become the SAS.

 In 1960 a detachment of RAF arrived under Squadron Leader E. Minter to conduct the training of the Parachute Evaluation Detachment (PED).
 By March 1960, the PED was complete and those on the course were presented their wings by the said Minister of Defence.
-The "experiment" was a complete success and in July decided to form a regular European Special Air Services Squadron.
-In late 1960, No 1 Training Unit was formed, and once assembled and trained they would form the nucleus of what was to become: 1 Rhodesian Light Infantry (RLI) and "C" Squadron SAS.
+The "experiment" was a complete success and in July decided to form a regular European SAS Squadron.
+In late 1960, No 1 Training Unit was formed, and once assembled and trained they would form the nucleus of what was to become the Rhodesian Light Infantry (RLI) and "C" Squadron SAS.

 In early 1961 six volunteers from the Air Force were sent to RAF Abingdon in England for parachute instructor training and a further group of volunteer officers and NCOs to complete a selection course with the SAS in Britain.
 On their return, they called for volunteers from No. 1 Training Unit and in August 1961 the first of many selection courses was run in the Matopos just outside Bulawayo.
-No 1 basic training course completed their training in November and were presented their wings by Sir Malcolm Barrow, CBE, MP and then Deputy Prime Minister.
+No 1 basic training course completed their training in November and were presented their wings by Sir Malcolm Barrow, and then Deputy Prime Minister.

 In late 1961 the SAS were moved to Ndola Barracks, Ndola in Northern Rhodesia along with the Selous Scouts Armoured Car Regiment.
-By July the following year, No 9 basic course received their wings from the Federal Prime Minister himself, Sir Roy Welensky, KCMG, MP.
+By July the following year, No 9 basic course received their wings from the Federal Prime Minister himself, Sir Roy Welensky.
 In August 1962, the Unit had sufficient men to become operational and became known as "C" Squadron (Rhodesian) Special Air Service.